East and West Runton Aspects

-This is a page for printing out, to help you understand how to use the analysis tools available in Activity Sheet 2.
+This is a page for printing out, to help you understand how to use the analysis tools available in Aspect 2.

 This activity, page gives you an opportunity to see where the pictures in the booklet were taken.
 If you don't know the geography of the villages, you can see the basic layout here.
 The maps currently available don't show the shoreline in any detail, so one or two of the photos look as if you might have to get your feet wet - though they were simply taken when the tide was out!

 A mini version of each picture is seen on screen.